jiale-radioastro/ADLeo_ultrafast_drifting_bursts/README.md

 Example scripts for magnetic extrapolations using PFSS model

-If you would like to use the codes in this repository, please cite the following paper:
+If you would like to use the codes in this repository for your work, please cite the following paper:
 J. Zhang et al. in prep.
 2025